zszabo-rh/lightspeed-stack/CONTRIBUTING.md

 ## Prerequisities

 - git
-- Python 3.11, 3.12, or 3.13
+- Python 3.12 or 3.13
 - pip

-The development requires at least [Python 3.11](https://docs.python.org/3/whatsnew/3.11.html) due to significant improvement on performance, optimizations which benefit modern ML, AI, LLM, NL stacks, and improved asynchronous processing capabilities.
-It is also possible to use Python 3.12 or Python 3.13.
+The development requires at least [Python 3.12](https://docs.python.org/3/whatsnew/3.12.html) due to significant improvement on performance, optimizations which benefit modern ML, AI, LLM, NL stacks, and improved asynchronous processing capabilities.
+It is also possible to use Python 3.13.